Amipatel2410/python/README.md

    Type "help", "copyright", "credits" or "license" for more information.
    >>>

+  => PYTHON Source Code
+	- Python is Case-Sensitive
+	- Python does not require semicolon at the end of the sentence
+	- Comments begins with ’#’ and extend to the end of the line
+	- Python source files use “.py” extension and  are called modules
+	- To Run Python File:
+		>>> python hello.py

+=> PYTHON Strings
+	- Python has a built-in string class named “str”
+	- String literals can be enclosed by either double or single quotes
+	- Python strings are “immutable” which means they can not be changed after they are created Characters in string can be accessed using standard [ ] syntax For ex.
+		S = ‘hi’
+		print s[1]           	##1
+		Print len(s)	   	 ##2
+		Print  S +  ‘there’   	## hi there

+=> PYTHON Lists
+	List literals are written within square brackets [ ].
+		For ex.
+		colors = [‘red’ , ‘blue’ , ‘green’]
+		print colors[0]  		## red
+		print colors[2] 		## green
+		print len(colors)		## 3 gives length of list

  # Introduction to Django

   Django is a high-level Python framework that enables rapid development of secure and maintainable websites Django is free and open source framework Django take security features and helps developers avoid many common security mistakes
   Excellent lightweight server for development and testing.
 It is Good templating language.

+ => Django Features:
+	- Fully Loaded
+	- Reassuringly Secure
+	- Exceedingly Scalable
+	- Incredibly Versatile
+	- Portable

+=> Django source File
+	- URLs:  URL mapper is used to redirect HTTP requests to the appropriate view based on the request URL.
+Also 		match patterns of string or digits that appear in an URL
+	- View: View is a request handler function, which receives HTTP request and return HTTP Response
+	- Models: Models are Python objects that define the structure of an application’s data, and provide mechanisms to 		manage (add, modify, delete) and query records in database.
+	- Templates: A template is a text file defining the structure or layout of a file as HTML page with placeholders used 		to represent actual content

  => Django Installation

   step:1 Install Git

   step2: Check out Django’s main development branch